The soccer ball used in the final match of the FIFA World Cup 2010 in South Africa was sold for 48,200 pounds in an online auction.

 According to the auctioneer eBay, the controversy around the ball – with complaints

-“Unique pieces of sporting memorabilia have always been extremely popular on eBay,” said Ruth Szyszkowski of the website.
+about its movement through the air – has fuelled interest, The Telegraph reported Saturday.“Unique pieces of sporting memorabilia have always been extremely popular on eBay,” said Ruth Szyszkowski of the website.

 “The interest in this particular piece seems not only heightened by the controversy surrounding it, but also the proceeds benefiting such a great cause.”